-5 See LA explanatory note on the requirements around children having an appropriate adult Schools-StopSearch-v2.3.pdf (squarespace.com)
+7 See LA explanatory note on the requirements around children having an appropriate adult Schools-StopSearch-v2.3.pdf (squarespace.com)

 All staff should be aware of, and understand their role within the early help process for all services, at both a Local Authority and school or college level.
-This includes providing support as soon as a problem emerges, liaising with the DSL, and sharing information with other professionals in order to support early identification and assessment, focusing on providing interventions to avoid escalation of worries and needs (see Section 12: Information Sharing).
+This includes providing support as soon as a problem emerges, liaising with the DSL, and sharing information with other professionals in order to support early identification and assessment, focussing on providing interventions to avoid escalation of worries and needs (see Section 12: Information Sharing).
 In some cases, staff may be asked to act as the lead professional in undertaking an early help assessment.
+Further guidance on effective assessment of the need for early help can be found in Working Together to Safeguard Children.